vengi-voxel/vengi/docs/LUAScript.md

 There are two functions in each script.
 One is called `arguments` and one `main`. `arguments` returns a list of parameters for the `main` function.
 The default parameters for `main` are `volume`, `region` and `color`. `color` is the palette index starting from `0`.

-Those functionalities that are marked with `voxedit` are not available outside of the editor (e.g. for the command line tools like [voxconvert](voxconvert/Index.md)).

 ## Examples

 ### Without parameters